elherold/TensorflowFinalProject/README.md

 ### augmented_synonyms.py
 This script implements an advanced data augmentation process utilizing the Universal Sentence Encoder for semantic embedding and NLTK's WordNet for synonym discovery.
 It is designed to enhance text data by identifying and replacing words with their synonyms in a context-aware manner, minimizing the cosine distance between the original and augmented sentences' embeddings.
 This approach ensures the generated text retains its original meaning while introducing variability.
 The script processes sentences from a dataset, selectively replacing content words with their synonyms based on part-of-speech tagging and semantic similarity, aiming to create augmented data that supports the development of more robust natural language processing models.
 The results are saved into a new CSV file, facilitating easy integration into further workflows.
 This process is particularly useful for increasing dataset diversity without compromising the semantic integrity of the text, thereby improving model generalization.

+### augmentation_backtranslation.py
+This code augments toxic comments from the dataset using back-translation.
+It defines functions to translate text to a specific language (French in this case) and back-translate it to potentially enrich the data with variations while preserving the original meaning.
+The main function loads a training dataset, filters for toxic and short comments, performs translation and back-translation using the Google Cloud Translation API, and saves the back-translated comments as a new dataset for further training.
+Make sure to have a Google API key stored in '../data/api_key.json', you can create a key at https://cloud.google.com/translate/docs/setup.

 ### merge_train_test.py
 This script is aimed to merge our previously defined datasets as a final preparation step.
 For performance comparison purposes we train our model separately once on just the original data, on the original data combined with the augmented synonyms, on the original data combined with the augmented backtranslation and on the original data combined with both datasets.
 Its objective is to create balanced training and testing sets.
 This means with an equal amount of one labeled training data and 0 labeled training data, mitigating an overfitting towards a tendency of the model to simply always predict one of both classes.
 It only combines the training data with the augmented datapoints, to see how the augmentation improves performance on the original testing set which remains unchanged.
 By leveraging Python's pandas for data manipulation and sklearn for splitting datasets, the script provides an efficient workflow for preparing data for our subsequent model training as it outputs all train-test splits in a dictionary where the key specifies the current datapoint-combination at hand.